webpack/webpack.js.org/src/content/configuration/dev-server.md

 };
 ```

-When using dots in your path (common with Angular), you may need to use the `disableDotRule`:
+When using dots in your path (common with Angular), you may need the `disableDotRule`:

 __webpack.config.js__